yifanz/CSM213A/README.md

 Having a separate PRU subsystem allows for software emulation of peripheral hardware without taking time away from the main processor.
 Moreover, the general purpose programmability of the PRUs affords more fexibility compared to custom ASICs without the increased board space, materials and development cost of adding an FPGA.

 Despite these advantages, PRUs are often overlooked by application developers because of impediments they face during development.
 The PRUs are not enabled by default which requires developers to learn how to configure them through the Linux device tree subsystem before any further development can occur.
 There isn't a unified, working and documented example application that utilizes all of the common features of the PRU (I/O, shared memory, interrupts).
 The aim of this project is to make PRU programming easier by adding automated configuration for setup and providing a working example of PRU usage.
+I will use the SWD serial protocol as a target for soft emulation by the PRU.

 #### Project Objectives

 1. Automate PRU and pinmux setup through a shell script that will handle the Linux device tree configuration.
 2. Write an example application to demonstrate how to access gpio, shared memory and the interrupt controller from the PRU.
 I plan to soft emulate the SWD serial protocol using the PRU.
+3. Deep dive on SWD and PRU.